Philodendron ilsemanii Variegata Care Indoors, Propagation and Growing Problems

 Repotting

-Large Philodendron ilsemanii Variegata may be impossible to repot due to their enormous size.
-Therefore, replenish the top 2-3 in. of soil at the beginning of the growing season or as necessary.
+The large Mottled Ilsemanii may be impossible to repot due to their enormous size.
+Therefore, replenish the top 2-3 inches of soil at the beginning of the growing season or as necessary.
 Take care not to injure the roots to avoid fungal infestations.

 Pruning